HMS Ark Royal (91): Armament and aircraft

 Ark Royals armament was designed with anti-aircraft warfare in mind, as aircraft were expected to be the main threat; ships and submarines could be outrun or dealt with by escorts.
-Her main armament was sixteen quick-firing 4.5 in dual purpose guns in eight twin turrets, four on each side of the hull, controlled by four Directors using the High Angle Control System.
+Her main armament was sixteen quick-firing 4.5-inch (113 mm) dual purpose guns in eight twin turrets, four on each side of the hull, controlled by four Directors using the High Angle Control System.
 The original design placed the turrets low on the hull, but was later altered to locate them just below the flight deck, which increased each turret's field of fire.
-Six 8-barrelled 2-pounder (40 mm) "pom-pom" guns were located on the flight deck, in front of and behind the superstructure island, while eight 4-barrelled .50 in machine guns were installed on small projecting platforms to the front and rear of the flight deck.
+Six 8-barrelled 40 mm QF 2-pounder "pom-pom" gun mounts were located on the flight deck, in front of and behind the superstructure island, while eight 4-barrelled .50 in Vickers machine guns were installed on small projecting platforms to the front and rear of the flight deck.

 Sixteen Fleet Air Arm squadrons were posted aboard Ark Royal during her career; an average of five squadrons at any time.
 On entering service, most of Ark Royals squadrons were equipped with either Blackburn Skuas—used as fighters and dive bombers—or Fairey Swordfish, for reconnaissance and torpedo bombing.
 From April 1940, squadrons equipped with Skuas were upgraded to Fairey Fulmars; like their predecessors, these were used as fighters and bombers.
 On occasion, the carrier operated Blackburn Roc fighter-bombers (from April 1939 – October 1940) and Fairey Albacore torpedo bombers (during October 1941); these were replacement aircraft used to boost squadron numbers.
 In June 1940, Ark Royal was host to 701 Naval Air Squadron, a training squadron which operated Supermarine Walrus reconnaissance amphibians.